The Great Smoky Mountain’s Waterfall Hiking Guide for Families

 No matter when you visit, there is beauty to be found in every season.
 Here is a brief summary of the highlights and appeal during the four seasons.

 Spring Spring weather in the Smokies can be quite unpredictable, rain showers will pop up throughout the day.
 Yet all the rain helps create gorgeous waterfalls and herald in the spring’s colorful wildflowers.
-Crimson crabapples, purple violets, stunning white and pink rhododendrons and white mountain laurel begin showcasing their beauty in the spring.
+Crimson crabapples, purple violets, stunning pink rhododendrons and white mountain laurel begin showcasing their beauty in the spring.
 Luckily there are plenty of nearby Indoor Attractions in Gatlinburg and Pigeon Forge that can be visited no matter what the weather.

 Fall Autumn is a perfect time to experience the beauty of hiking in the Great Smoky Mountains with cooler temperatures in the 70’s and stunning fall leaf color.
 Scenic overlooks are breathtaking as the trees are clothed in crimson reds, glorious yellows and bright oranges.
 This is a wonderful time to go horseback riding or ziplining to see the area from a bird’s eye view!